Itch

-Itch (also known as pruritus) is a sensation that causes the desire or reflex to scratch.
-Itch has resisted many attempts to be classified as any one type of sensory experience.
-Itch has many similarities to pain, and while both are unpleasant sensory experiences, their behavioral response patterns are different.
-Pain creates a withdrawal reflex, whereas itch leads to a scratch reflex.
+An itch (also known as pruritus) is a sensation that causes a strong desire or reflex to scratch.
+Itches have many similarities to pain, and while both are unpleasant sensory experiences, their behavioral response patterns are different.
+Pain creates a withdrawal reflex, whereas itches lead to a scratch reflex.

-Unmyelinated nerve fibers for itch and pain both originate in the skin; however, information for them is conveyed centrally in two distinct systems that both use the same nerve bundle and spinothalamic tract.
+Unmyelinated nerve fibers for itches and pain both originate in the skin.
+Information for them is conveyed centrally in two distinct systems that both use the same nerve bundle and spinothalamic tract.

 Classification

 Most commonly, an itch is felt in one place.
 If it is felt all over the body, then it is called generalized itch or generalized pruritus.
+Generalized itch is infrequently a symptom of a serious underlying condition, such as cholestatic liver disease.

 If the sensation of itching persists for six weeks or longer, then it is called chronic itch or chronic pruritus.
-Chronic idiopathic pruritus or Chronic Pruritus of Unknown Origin is a form of itch that persists for longer than six weeks, and for which no clear cause can be identified.
+Chronic idiopathic pruritus or chronic pruritus of unknown origin is a form of itch that persists for longer than six weeks, and for which no clear cause can be identified.

 Signs and symptoms

-Pain and itch have very different behavioral response patterns.
-Pain elicits a withdrawal reflex, which leads to retraction and therefore a reaction trying to protect an endangered part of the body.
-Itch in contrast creates a scratch reflex, which draws one to the affected skin site.
-Itch generates stimulus of a foreign object underneath or upon the skin and also the urge to remove it.
+Pain and itch have different mechanisms of onset and different behavioral responses.
+Pain elicits a withdrawal reflex, which leads to retraction, and therefore a reaction trying to protect an endangered part of the body.
+By contrast, an itch creates a scratch reflex, which draws one to the affected skin site.
+Itch generates stimulus of a foreign object underneath or upon the skin, and also the urge to remove it.
 For example, responding to a local itch sensation is an effective way to remove insects from one's skin.

 Scratching has traditionally been regarded as a way to relieve oneself by reducing the annoying itch sensation.
 However, there are hedonic aspects to scratching, as one would find noxious scratching highly pleasurable.
 This can be problematic with chronic itch patients, such as ones with atopic dermatitis, who may scratch affected spots until they no longer produce a pleasant or painful sensation, instead of when the itch sensation disappears.
-It has been hypothesized that motivational aspects of scratching include the frontal brain areas of reward and decision making.
-These aspects might therefore contribute to the compulsive nature of itch and scratching.
+These aspects might contribute to the compulsive nature of itch and scratching.

 Contagious itch

-Events of "contagious itch" are very common occurrences.
-Even a discussion on the topic of itch can give one the desire to scratch.
-Itch is likely to be more than a localized phenomenon in the place one scratches.
-Results from a study showed that itching and scratching were induced purely by visual stimuli in a public lecture on itching.
-The sensation of pain can also be induced in a similar fashion, often by listening to a description of an injury, or viewing an injury itself.
+Events of "contagious itch" are common occurrences and may be more than a localized phenomenon in the place one scratches.

-There is little detailed data on central activation for contagious itching, but it is hypothesized that a human mirror neuron system exists in which one imitates certain motor actions when they view others performing the same action.
-A similar hypothesis has been used to explain the cause of contagious yawning.
+Itches due to specific stimulii

+In polycythemia vera itching is particularly caused by skin contact with warm water, such as in bath or shower.